bhattumang7/SafariBooksDownload/Readme.md

 # Gets epub fiels for Kindle from SafariBooks.
 - Utilizes V2 APIs.
+- Search book functionality built right into the application.
 - MAUI project that makes this a multi platform application (I have tested only on windows).
 - Downlads content file in parallel.
 - Shows a login page to avoid fuss around cookies that is present in most of the other projects.